ncsa/ameriflux-pipeline/ameriflux_pipeline/data/master_met/input/Readme.md

 - Location for data inputs to create master met data.
 - Eg : FLUXSB_EC_JanMar2021.csv, Precip_IWS_Jan-Feb_2021.xlsx
+- Users can choose one of the below options
-- User can either put the data files in this directory or change the config file to reflect the full path of the data
+  - put the data files in this directory
+  - change the .env file to reflect the full path of the data in accordance with config file